Christian Picciolini: Career

 Picciolini founded another, non-racist punk rock band called Random55 after leaving the white power movement.
 The band toured with Joan Jett in the mid-1990s.
 In 1999, Picciolini began working for IBM.
 He eventually left IBM to start his own record label, Sinister Muse.
 Sinister Muse is part of the broader entertainment firm Goldmill Group.
 Picciolini managed Flatfoot 56, a Celtic punk band from Chicago and The Briggs, a Los Angeles punk band.

 After graduating from DePaul University, Picciolini spent time writing his personal memoirs about his experience as a youth involved in the early American white power skinhead scene.
 In 2010, he co-founded Life After Hate, a peace advocacy and counter-extremism consulting group, with former neo-Nazi, Arno Michaelis.
 That same year, he took over as the executive producer and general manager of JBTV, a music-themed television program and entertainment media network based in Chicago.
 Picciolini is responsible for changing the show's basic format, securing a national distribution deal with NBC, and earning the show multiple Regional Emmy Award nominations.
 He would stay at the show until 2012.

 In 2011, Picciolini spoke at the Summit Against Violent Extremism (SAVE) in Dublin, Ireland which was presented by Google Ideas and the Tribeca Film Festival.
 Also in 2011, Picciolini served as the executive producer and film director for the Smashing Pumpkins' DVD re-issues of Gish and Siamese Dream.
 He also served as the producer for The Frantic's music video for "Blackout Brigade" and, later, as the producer for Dead Town Revival's music video for "Johnny".
-Picciolini had previously served as producer for The Frantic's music video for "Audio & Murder" and for Dead Town Revival's music video for "The Rain."
+Picciolini had previously served as producer for The Frantic's music video for "Audio & Murder" and for Dead Town Revival's music video for "Rain."